dropthejase/LLM-usicProducer/README.md

 ## Acknowledgments
 [Back to Contents](https://github.com/dropthejase/LLM-usicProducer#contents)

-<a href="https://github.com/salu133445/mmt/tree/main">Dong et al., 2022</a> and <a href="https://github.com/YatingMusic/compound-word-transformer/tree/main">Hsiao et al., 2021</a> whose experiments showed that pooled embeddings could work, and also for the (relatively) easily understandable code!
+<a href="https://github.com/salu133445/mmt/tree/main">Dong et al., 2022</a> and <a href="https://github.com/YatingMusic/compound-word-transformer/tree/main">Hsiao et al., 2021</a> whose experiments showed that pooled embeddings could work, and also for the (relatively) easily understandable code (which I used alot for reference)!

 <a href="https://github.com/YatingMusic">YatingMusic</a> for the amazing `miditoolkit` library

-<a href="https://github.com/lucidrains">lucidrains</a> for the `x-transformers` library
+<a href="https://github.com/lucidrains">lucidrains</a> for equally amazing the `x-transformers` library

 ## References
 [Back to Contents](https://github.com/dropthejase/LLM-usicProducer#contents)